grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 4) Relabel the blocks with external labels

-   Relabel the blocks with the required external labels.
+   Mimir doesn't inject external labels from the meta.json into query results.
+Therefore we relabel the blocks with the required external labels in the meta.json.

+   > **Note**: You can get the external labels in the meta.json of each block from the CSV file imported in the above **ProTip** and build the rewrite config accordingly.

    Create a rewrite config like the following:

    ```bash
    # relabel-config.yaml